Exchange Point Lab Exercise 1

-We will now set up eBGP between all of the routers in the classroom and the corresponding upstream router.
-Each table is its own AS.
-For example, Table A is AS 100.
-Table B is AS 1100, etc.
+We will now set up eBGP between all of the routers in the classroom and an upstream router Each table will be its own AS.
+For example, Table A is AS 1.
+Table B is AS 2, etc.

 Verify your addressing scheme.

 // use the IP address and AS number of your neighbor

 Router(config-router)#neighbor 188.8.131.52 prefix-list my-routes out

 Router(config)#ip prefix-list my-routes seq 5 permit 220.127.116.11/29

 Router(config)#ip prefix-list my-routes seq 50 deny 0.0.0.0/0 le 32

 Router(config)#ip prefix-list my-peer seq 5 permit 18.104.22.168/29

 Router(config)#ip prefix-list my-peer seq 50 deny 0.0.0.0/0 le 32